dask/dask/docs/source/user-interfaces.rst

 ----------------------

-Many people who start using Dask are explicitly looking for a scalable version of Numpy, Pandas, or Scikit-Learn.
+Many people who start using Dask are explicitly looking for a scalable version of NumPy, Pandas, or Scikit-Learn.
 For these situations, the starting point within Dask is usually fairly clear.
-If you want scalable Numpy arrays, then start with Dask array; if you want scalable Pandas DataFrames, then start with Dask DataFrame, and so on.
+If you want scalable NumPy arrays, then start with Dask array; if you want scalable Pandas DataFrames, then start with Dask DataFrame, and so on.

 These high-level interfaces copy the standard interface with slight variations.